-- The best corrected visual acuity is 20/60 or worse in the better eye, or there is a field restriction to either eye of 10 degrees or less from the fixation point. - The condition causing subnormal vision is chronic and cannot be relieved by medical or surgical means. - The physical and mental condition of the recipient is such that there is a reasonable expectation that the aid will be used to enhance the everyday function of the recipient. - The aid prescribed or provided is the least costly type that will meet the needs of the recipient.
+- The best corrected visual acuity is 20/60 or worse in the better eye, or there is a field restriction of either eye to 10 degrees or less from the fixation point. - The condition causing subnormal vision is chronic and cannot be relieved by medical or surgical means. - The physical and mental condition of the recipient is such that there is a reasonable expectation that the aid will be used to enhance the everyday function of the recipient.